Toning Workouts for Women

 (Makes sense, right?
 We have the same muscles and our muscles respond to the same movements.)

 But this approach fails to take into account the specific goals that most women have.
-You see, the same way I have crafted together workouts for men to create the “Kinobody physique”… well, that’s the approach I take with crafting toning workouts for women.
+You see, the same way I have crafted together workouts for men to create the “Kinobody physique”… well, that’s the approach I take with crafting toning exercises for women.

 Just like men, most women want to look amazing.
 But their idea of “amazing” is a little different.
 For the most part (and from the women I’ve talked to and worked with), most women want to be slim, fit and toned.
 They want just enough muscle to look great while still appearing feminine.
 They want a toned upper body, lightly defined abs, slim and fit looking legs and a great butt.